Page contents

 People currently claiming Attendance Allowance

-People who are currently in receipt of Attendance Allowance will be automatically transferred over to the new Pension Age Disability Payment in phases in 2024.
+People who are currently in receipt of Attendance Allowance will be automatically transferred over to the new Pension Age Disability Payment.
 They will not need to make a new claim and there will be no interruption to payments.

 If you are aged between 18 and 66 and have a disability or long-term mental or physical health condition that affects your everyday life, you can apply for Adult Disability Payment.
 The Adult Disability Payment has replaced Personal Independence Payments (PIP) in Scotland.